www.deejaysystem.com

 Output type (TYPE) Description Supported modes (MODE)

-BOOL Gets On and Off events.
+BOOL Receives On and Off events.
 Example: lights.
 MIDI, TRANSLATED

 CONTROL Device commands.
 Example: DataRequest requests the current positions of the analog controls.
 MIDI, TRANSLATED